thedavecarroll/thedavecarroll/README.md

 > We’re changing one life at a time and helping to ensure the continuation and advancement of our trade!

 100% of the royalties from sales of these books go towards the [DevOps Collective][devopsorg]'s [OnRamp scholarship program][onrampscholarship].

-I am a contributing author for Vol 2 and PS7Now.

 <table style="width:80%">
     <tr>